JosephPoncini/pokemanac-react/README.md

 // Recreated my pokemon api website using react

 // Updates: Fixed the Evo bug so now Wurmple has the right evolutions.
-Also found a work around for Burmy (3/17/2024 10pm)
+Found a work around for Burmy.
+Also fixed weird drawer scroll issue (3/17/2024 10pm)

 // Peer Review By: Kyle Ma